Skip to main content Go to Site Map

 Our events

-Each year you'll have the opportunity to collaborate with creative practitioners and external clients to develop and produce live events.
-In your third year, you'll work on an ambitious major event, putting all your acquired skills and knowledge to the test.
+AUB is a microcosm of the creative industries and, each year, you'll have the opportunity to collaborate with creative practitioners and external stakeholders to design, develop and deliver creative festivals and events.
+In your final year, you'll work on an ambitious major event, putting all your acquired skills and knowledge to the test and producing work of a professional standard.

-Take a look at our upcoming and previous events.
+Take a look at some of our previous events.

 Application process